-B. LEGAL AND INSTITUTIONAL REQUIRMENTS IN THE FOUR SELECTED ECOMOMIC SECTORS IN BELIZE
+B. LEGAL AND INSTITUTIONAL REQUIRMENTS IN THE FOUR SELECTED ECONOMIC SECTORS IN BELIZE

-1.0 Sustainable Marine Fisheries
+1. Sustainable marine fisheries

-UNCLOS recognizes Belize's sovereignty over its territorial sea, which extends to the airspace over the territorial sea as well as to its bed and subsoil; and prescribes that this sovereignty over the territorial sea is to be exercised subject to its provisions and to other rules of international law (art.
+UNCLOS recognizes the sovereignty of Belize over its territorial sea, which extends to the airspace over the territorial sea as well as to its bed and subsoil; and prescribes that this sovereignty over the territorial sea is to be exercised subject to its provisions and to other rules of international law (art.
 2 (1) to (3)).
-In accordance with UNCLOS, Belize has the obligation to promote the objective of "optimum utilization" of the living resources in its EEZ, without prejudice to its obligation to ensure through proper conservation and management measures based on the "best scientific evidence available" that the maintenance of the living resources in its EEZ is not endangered by over-exploitation (UNCLOS art.
+In accordance with UNCLOS, Belize has the obligation to promote the objective of "optimum utilization" of the living resources in its EEZ, without prejudice to its obligation to ensure through proper conservation and management measures based on the "best scientific evidence available" that the maintenance of the living resources in its EEZ is not endangered by overexploitation (UNCLOS art.
 62 (1)).
 Such conservation and management measures shall also be designed to maintain or restore populations of harvested species at levels which can produce "the maximum sustainable yield" (UNCLOS art.
 61 (3)).